We can't stop flooding but we can learn to live with it by being prepared.

 Lake Wakatipu and Lake Wanaka are prone to flooding.
 Major floods in 1995 and 1999 caused a lot of damage to the central business districts in Queenstown and Wanaka, and some residential areas in Kingston and Glenorchy.

 Monitoring Lake Levels

-Anyone can monitor the lake levels by visiting the Otago Regional Council website - see the links on the right.
-Lake levels are also physically monitored by Council staff during heavy rainfall.
+Anyone can monitor river and lake levels by visiting the Otago Regional Council Water Info Website.
+Lake levels are also physically monitored by QLDC staff during heavy rainfall.